KaiiMenai/poda-tasks/README.md

 -  0: No correlation.
 - -1: Perfect negative correlation.

-sns.heatmap(corr_matrix, annot=True, cmap='coolwarm') - where corr_matrix is the analysis test plotted, class is the categorical variable, and height is the desired height of the subplot.
+sns.heatmap(corr_matrix, annot=True, cmap='coolwarm') - where sns.heatmap(corr_matrix, ...): is the analysis test plotted, class is the categorical variable, and height is the desired height of the subplot.

+Creates a heatmap visualization of the correlation matrix using Seaborn. annot=True:

+Displays the correlation values (numerical) inside each cell of the heatmap. cmap='coolwarm':

+Specifies the color map for the heatmap.
+Cool colors (blue) represent negative correlations, and warm colors (red) represent positive correlations.

 ### Task 9